mnap/subspace-guessing-with-hints/README.md

   --distribution random
 ```

-To reproduce the values in the full-version paper, run the following:
+To reproduce the values in the full version of the paper, run the following:
 ```bash
 python main.py \
   --family all \